LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 Each of these advances is concrete, bounded, and pushes the same task forward: to test coherence geometry across scales.

 *Cross–references.* §5.4 (Observer–Universe Symbiosis); §3.2 (Distance as Swirl); §6.2 (Detailed Predictions); Appendix A.4 (Numerics for {$`\Phi`$}–dynamics).

-The arc closes: proved in its limits, predicted in its signatures, open in where to measure next.

 ---